zikuan/p4/P4D2_2017_Fall/exercises/p4runtime/README.md

 In this exercise, we will be using P4 Runtime to send flow entries to the switch instead of using the switch's CLI.
 We will be building on the same P4 program that you used in the [basic_tunnel](../basic_tunnel) exercise.
-The P4 program has be renamed to `advanced_tunnel.py` and has been augmented with two counters (`ingressTunnelCounter`, `egressTunnelCounter`) and two new actions (`myTunnel_ingress`, `myTunnel_egress`).
+The P4 program has been renamed to `advanced_tunnel.py` and has been augmented with two counters (`ingressTunnelCounter`, `egressTunnelCounter`) and two new actions (`myTunnel_ingress`, `myTunnel_egress`).